 where $O_{\mathbf{q,G}}^0$ and $O_{\mathbf{q,G}}^1$ are defined in Eqs.~(\ref{eq:chiral-OqG}) and~(\ref{seq-OqG1}), respectively.
 By definition, $O^0_{\mathbf{q,G}}$ and $O^1_{\mathbf{q,G}}$ are diagonal and off-diagonal in the Chern basis $e_Y=\pm1$, respectively.

 The term $O_{\mathbf{q,G}}^1$ only arises when $w_0>0$, namely, when the chiral symmetry is broken.
-If we treat $w_0>0$ as a perturbation, the term $O_{\mathbf{q,G}}^1$ gives a first-order perturbation energy to the U(4)$\times$U(4) exact ground states in Eq.~(\ref{eq:U(4)U(4)-GS}).
-For a Chern insulator ground state $|\Psi_\nu^{\nu_+,\nu_-}\rangle$ defined in Eq.~(\ref{eq:U(4)U(4)-GS}), it can be annihilated by $O_{\mathbf{q,G}}^0-A_GN_M\delta_{\mathbf{q,0}}$, and has conserved number of electrons in each Chern number $e_Y$ subspace.
-As a result, the first order perturbation energy due to the nonchiral TBG parameter $w_0>0$ is simply given by
+If we treat $w_0>0$ as a perturbation, the term $O_{\mathbf{q,G}}^1$ is proportional to $w_0$ at small $w_0$, and the nonchiral interaction terms containing operators $O_{\mathbf{q,G}}^1$ will yield a perturbation energy to the U(4)$\times$U(4) exact ground states in Eq.~(\ref{eq:U(4)U(4)-GS}).
+To calculate this perturbation energy, we denote the interaction Hamiltonian as $H_I=H_I^{c}+H_I^{nc}$, where the chiral part $H_I^{c}$ and nonchiral part $H_I^{nc}$ are given by